Understanding Breast Uplift – Mastopexy

 Depending on the severity of breast sag, different techniques are used:

-- breast lift of 1-2cm achieved with full projecting implants
+- breast lift of 1-2cm might be achieved with full projecting implants

 How is breast sag measured?